Aris-t2/CustomCSSforFx/README.md

 ---

 ## 🧩 Required Add-ons (Optional Enhancements)
-These aren't strictly necessary but for the Aero/Glassy effects behind the tabs:
+These aren't strictly necessary but are for the Aero/Glassy effects behind the tabs:

 ⚠️(Some addons are not watched by firefox, use at own risk)